redis/redis-doc/topics/cluster-spec.md

 Redis Cluster implements a concept called **hash tags** that can be used in order to force certain keys to be stored in the same node.
-However during manual reshardings multi-key operations may become unavailable for some time while single keys operations are always available.
+However during manual reshardings, multi-key operations may become unavailable for some time while single keys operations are always available.

 Redis Cluster does not support multiple databases like the stand alone version